 Loose Lips: In "People v.
 Rabb", when Admiral Chegwidden says that what he's about to say is sensitive, Bud replies that My loose lips will sink no ships.

 Lost Episode / Cut Short: Something of a unique example - the first season was to end with an episode called "Skeleton Crew", which ended with a Cliff Hanger of Harm being arrested for murder.
-It wasn't aired by NBC, but did air in reruns on USA and was included in the DVD release.
+It wasn't aired by NBC, but did air in reruns on USA Network and was included in the DVD release.
 While the original episode was never used, footage from it was later included in the third season's "Death Watch".

 The Mafiya: Pretty much every time a storyline involves either Russians or when the main characters go to Russia, this trope almost instantly comes into play.